-Vitamin D intake is essential for the absorption and utilisation of many other nutrients required for mental stability and overall health and wellbeing.
-Additionally, vitamin D supports a healthy sleep cycle, which is imperative for mood and cognitive function.
+Vitamin D intake is essential for the absorption and utilisation of many other nutrients required for mental stability, overall health and well being.
+Additionally, Vitamin D supports a healthy sleep cycle, which is imperative for mood and cognitive function.

-Being the only vitamin that is also a hormone, vitamin D is essential for the proper utilisation and formation of other hormones in the body.
+Being the only vitamin that is also a hormone, Vitamin D is essential for the proper production and use of other hormones in the body.

 H2 Providing Insight for Health Care Practitioners

-Vitamin D levels provide both you and your health care practitioners an incredible insight into your overall wellbeing.
-A test is conducted which analyses your levels of 25-hydroxy vitamin D, which basically means vitamin D in the way the body can use it.
+Your Vitamin D levels provide both you and your health care practitioners an incredible insight into your overall wellbeing.
+This is carried out via a test which analyses your levels of 25-Hydroxy Vitamin D, which basically means Vitamin D in the way the body can use it.

 The estimated values can be measured in nanograms per deciliter.
-This is how many units of vitamin D are in a particular amount of your blood.
-Some tests may conclude that a value of 20-30 ng/dL is the lower cut off point for “normal” vitamin D levels, however many practitioners say that at least 50 ng/dL is important for optimal health levels.
+Meaning, how many units of Vitamin D are in a particular amount of your blood.
+Some tests may conclude that a value of 20-30 ng/dL is the lower cut off point for “normal” Vitamin D levels, however many practitioners say that at least 50 ng/dL is important for optimal health levels.

-Known as the “sunshine vitamin”, vitamin D is the nutrient which is created when the sun hits our skin.
-The vitamin D then forms in the skin, and in turn is delivered to the kidneys and formed as the vitamin our bodies use: 25-hydroxy vitamin D.
+Known as the “Sunshine Vitamin,” Vitamin D is the nutrient created when the sun’s rays touch our skin.
+The Vitamin D then forms in the skin cells, and in turn, is delivered to the kidneys and transformed into the usable nutrient 25-Hydroxy Vitamin D.